cheestudio/simple-pie-chart-block/readme.txt

 ## Description

-WP Simple Pie Chart Block is a WordPress plugin that provides a Gutenberg block for creating simple and customizable pie charts.
-This block allows users to add, edit, and visualize pie chart slices with ease.
+WP Simple Pie Chart Block allows you to create elegant and minimal pie charts using the ChartJS library.

 ## Features